bennypowers/bennypowers.dev/posts/2026-05-28-let-equals-equal-equals.md

 (successfully) that the <abbr>PoC</abbr> is more of a guideline than a binding principle, and that even then, engineering resources should be taken into account.
-And regardless, the existence of the WHATWG is the tacit admission that browser vendors will do whatever they want, regardless.
+And regardless, the existence of the WHATWG is the tacit admission that browser vendors will do whatever they want, whenever they want.
 But even the most nuanced, least toothy read of the <abbr>PoC</abbr> puts this issue squarely in the center of the cross hairs.
 Theoretical spec purity must not win against real user needs.

 ## "But What About Closed Shadow Roots?"